Stellafane 'Little Man' - click for Stellafane Home Page Early History header

 South side of the Clubhouse

 South side of the Clubhouse, undated, before the work room was added on the west side.
 Since there are no color photographs from this era, we know it was pink only from written accounts.
-While the polar cassegrain is present, the sundial has not been added yet.
+While the polar Cassegrain is present, the sundial has not been added yet.

-before the work room was added on the west side.
+South side of the Clubhouse, undated, before the work room was added on the west side.
 Since there are no color photographs from this era, we know it was pink only from written accounts.

 The name Stellafane, originally stellar-fane, is Latin for "shrine to the stars" and was adopted by Russell Porter when the clubhouse was constructed in 1923.
 It officially refers to only the building but, over the years, has commonly been used to refer to the convention.
 To avoid confusion, the building was given the unofficial nick-name "The Pink-Clubhouse" for obvious reasons.